wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## Announcement

 Starting July 3, 2023, VMware Aria Operations for Applications is a service on the [VMware Cloud services platform](https://console.cloud.vmware.com/).
-After this date, we support two types of subscriptions: Operations for Applications subscriptions **onboarded** to the VMware Cloud services platform and **original** subscriptions.
-Original subscriptions are the existing ones and they remain as is until they migrate to VMware Cloud services.
+After this date, we support two types of subscriptions:

+* **Onboarded Subscriptions**: Operations for Applications subscriptions that are onboarded to the VMware Cloud services platform.
+* **Original Subscriptions**: Existing subscriptions which remain as is until they migrate to VMware Cloud services.

    We are in the process of incrementally migrating original subscriptions to VMware Cloud services.

 For information about the two subscription types and how they differ, see [Subscription Types](subscriptions-differences.html).